isabelahm/Git-Collaboration-Demo/README.md

-# ML Curious Git Workshop: Collaboration
+# ML Curious Git Workshop: Collaboration Repository

-Welcome to the Git Collaboration workshop repository.
+Welcome to the Git Collaboration exercise.

 In this repository we will practice:
 - Cloning a remote repository